 whose mass popularity approached that of Elvis Presley

 , Little Richard remains one of the most important figures in the history of rock music, and few would dispute him the title.

-Born in 1932 to a gospel-singing family, Richard Wayne Penniman recorded a few minor singles for small independent labels before he was discovered by record producers Art Rupe and Bumps Blackwell, who thought he could be a viable rival to Ray Charles
+Born to a gospel-singing family, Richard Penniman recorded a few minor singles for small independent labels before he was discovered by record producers Art Rupe and Bumps Blackwell, who thought he could be a viable rival to Ray Charles

 .
 Richard recorded a string of hits, including "Tutti Frutti", "Good Golly Miss Molly" and "Long Tall Sally" and starred in rock and roll films around the same time teenagers were recognised as a whole new demographic.
 His performances were famously wild and frenetic and his playing style, incorporating boogie-woogie influences, Funk

 rhythms and raw, energetic vocals, made Richard a huge hit with his audiences.